 In partnership with the Archaeological Society of Southern Florida, a non-profit, volunteer organization which acts as a support mechanism for the office of the Miami-Dade County Archaeologist, the Deering Estate presents a monthly lecture highlighting unique and interesting connections to our past.
 This serves as a focal point for local archaeology enthusiasts and professionals in the field, and helps to promote knowledge and appreciation of native archaeological and historical sites in the South Florida area.

-The Archaeological Society of Southern Florida meets at the Deering Estate on the 2nd Thursday of the month (Seasonal: September 2015 through June 2016)
+The Archaeological Society of Southern Florida meets at the Deering Estate on the 2nd Thursday of the month (Seasonal: September 2016 through June 2017)

 Thursday, October 13, 2016 at 7:00 pm

 Topic: “Why I Collect Maps: How They Relate to Historical Events in Florida”

 Visitor Center Theatre; FREE & open to the public